 Common Mistakes to Avoid

 We’ve seen plenty of well-intentioned cat owners accidentally make things worse, so let’s talk about what not to do.
 First, don’t assume one tiny scratching post will satisfy your cat’s needs.
 Most households need multiple scratching options in different locations and styles.
-Think of it like having only one bathroom in a busy house, technically functional, but not ideal.

 Expecting instant results sets everyone up for frustration.
 Behavior modification takes weeks, sometimes months.
 Your cat has probably been scratching your couch for a while, and they won’t unlearn that habit overnight.
 Consistency and patience are your best friends here.